rstephenrrtx/sample-room-java/WeatherRoom.md

 400 Bad Request
 ```
-We have a good idea that the 400 return code is a bad zip code as that is the only part of the API we are supplying.
+We have a good idea that the 400 return code is a bad zip code (as that is the only part of the API we are dynamically supplying).
 Other possible values are detailed on the REST API page.

+#### Summary

+while I am familiar with Java programming, I am by no means an expert.
+This activity provided a few key lessons:
+  * Learning the Game On! room implementation
+  * An introduction to microservices
+  * A practical use of Bluemix services
+  * REST API interaction

+I probably made it harder than it needed to be so I hope you learn from my experience.